hazelcast/hazelcast-jet-code-samples/integration/docker-compose/README.md

 - `hazelcast-jet` - This image starts plain Hazelcast Jet Member.
 - `hazelcast-jet-submit` - This image starts the Hazelcast Jet Bootstrap application which submits a Jet computation job that was packaged in a self-contained JAR file to the Hazelcast Jet Cluster via Hazelcast Jet Client.

-We will use `BatchCoGroup` code sample to show the details of packaging it into fat-jar and submitting it to the Hazelcast Jet Cluster.
-More information about the `BatchCoGroup` code sample can be found on [Co-Group Transform](../batch/co-group/src/main/java/BatchCoGroup.java).
+We will use `TradingVolume` code sample to show the details of packaging it into fat-jar and submitting it to the Hazelcast Jet Cluster.
+More information about the `TradingVolume` code sample can be found on [Rolling Aggregation](../../rolling-aggregation/src/main/java/TradingVolume.java).

 ## Directory Level Structure
 At the highest level, the source code is organized into following directories